MattOsbun/CodeReviewTest/README.md

 Free as in "beer".
 If you find value here, use it.
 If you want to fork and update the code for your own use, do so.
 I wouldn't hate a shout-out, but I won't insist on one either.
 If you agree with this process then find a way to implement it to make hiring better for the candidate and better for the hiring company.

 I have locked down the main branch but if you have suggestions, feedback, and/or improvements, feel free to cut a branch and raise a PR.
 Or fork the project.
 Or whatever.
+Branch names must start with "External/" so that it's easier for me to tell outside branchs from others.